daliaibrahim/RecognizingHouseNumbers/README.md

 # RecognizingHouseNumbers
-This algorithm uses deep neural network for Recognizing 32 X 32 images
+This algorithm uses a deep convolutional neural network to classify 32 X 32 images of house numbers.